bgoonz/BGOONZ_BLOG_2.0/src/pages/showcase.md

           Preview html files by pasting their url into the search bar

           load HTML using CORS proxy, then process all links, frames, scripts and styles, and load each of them using CORS proxy, so they can be evaluated by the browser.

+          Access-Control-Allow-Origin Header When Site A tries to fetch content from Site B, Site B can send an Access-Control-Allow-Origin response header to tell the browser that the content of this page is accessible to certain origins.
+(An origin is a domain, plus a scheme and port number.)
+By default, Site B's pages are not accessible to any other origin; using the Access-Control-Allow-Origin header opens a door for cross-origin access by specific requesting origins.
+The Access-Control-Allow-Origin header is critical to resource security.
+          You can find a description of each CORS header at the following: CORS Headers.

         actions:
           - label: Git Repo